-In the meantime, a workaround is to always call utf8::upgrade(\$string), or to use the standard module Encode.
-Also, a scalar that has any characters whose ordinal is above 0x100, or which were specified using either of the $N{\ldots}$ notations will automatically have character semantics.
+For Perls earlier than those described above, or when a string is passed to a function outside the subpragma's scope, a workaround is to always call utf8::upgrade(\$string), or to use the standard module Encode.
+Also, a scalar that has any characters whose ordinal is above 0x100, or which were specified using either of the $N{\dots}$ notations, will automatically have character semantics.